illumos/docs/docs/about/leadership.md

 | Gordon Ross     | RackTop Systems        |
 | Rich Lowe       | unaffiliated           |

-## Advocates
+## Core Team

-Advocates make up the illumos core team.
-They have the ultimate say in what code is accepted for integration, and their most important job is to ensure quality and stability for all illumos users.
-Advocates also take responsibility for the provision of project infrastructure, including tools for code review, mailing lists, and other forms of collaboration.
+The illumos core team has the ultimate say in what code is accepted for integration, and their most important job is to ensure quality and stability for all illumos users.
+Core team members also take responsibility for the provision of project infrastructure, including tools for code review, mailing lists, and other forms of collaboration.

-Advocates are appointed by consensus of existing Advocates, and confirmed by the illumos Developer Council.
+New core team members are appointed by the consensus of existing core team members.

 ### Current Members